strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 The admin panel uses [Bootstrap](http://getbootstrap.com/) to be styled on top of solid conventions and reusable CSS classes.
 Also, it uses [PostCSS](https://github.com/postcss/postcss) and [PostCSS SCSS](https://github.com/postcss/postcss-scss) to keep the code maintainable.

-> Please refer to the [plugin development][../plugins/development.md#styles] for detailed informations.
+> Please refer to the [plugin development](../plugins/development.md#styles) for detailed informations.

 ***

 ## Policies

-Policies are functions which have the ability to block a request before it reaches the controller's action.
+Policies are functions which have the ability to execute a logic on each request before it reaches the controller's action.
+They are mostly used for securing business logic easily.
-Each route of the project can be associated to an array of policies, so securing business logic is easy.
+Each route of the project can be associated to an array of policies.
 For example, you can create a policy named `isAdmin`, which obviously checks that the request is sent by an admin user, and use it for critical routes.

 Policies can be:
  - `global`: so they can be used within the entire project.